Tinysymphony/Pipelined-Mips-Cpu/README.md

 * Lab2 Pipelined CPU with hazards, using new structure on top & controller.

-* Lab3 Pipelined CPU with stalls.
+* Lab3 Pipelined CPU with stalls. (in a mess)

+* Lab4 Pipelined CPU Add forwarding. (using new structure)